icann/rst-whois-selftest-tool/README.md

 * If the Domain Status is "ok" then the fragment in the URL in the Domain Status field may be "ok" or "OK".
 * If a field is empty (key is there, but no value) there may be one space character (U+0020) after the colon, i.e. trailing space is permitted.

+The v1.4.0 release updates Whois Selftest Tool to match the new format requirements specified in ["Registry Registration Data Directory Services Consistent Labeling and Display Policy"](https://www.icann.org/rdds-labeling-display).
+That specification is optional until 2017-08-01, and registries still using the current format should stick to v1.3.0 of Whois Selftest Tool.

 Specification compatibility matrix
 ----------------------------------
 Refer to this compatibility matrix when deciding which version of Whois Selftest